 - Connect with GBC's alumni network when you prepare to graduate

-Students graduating from higher education must be ready for a fast paced, uncertain and turbulent labour market.
+Students graduating from college must be ready for a fast paced, uncertain and turbulent labour market.
 As the employment landscape continues to change, there is a greater priority for soft skills that enhance your ability to perform the tasks of your specific job and work effectively with others.

-This series of content has been created to support the development of key soft skills to support you on your personal and academic journey, and are skills that employers are looking for.
-Take a look at each of the topics below and sign up for a live workshop throughout each semester on these topics.
-The sessions are aligned with important times throughout the semester to offer you the maximum value.
+This series of workshops has been created to support your development of key soft skills to support you on your personal and academic journey, and are skills that employers are looking for.
+Take a look at each of the topics below and sign up for live workshops each semester on these topics.

 Read on to learn about more resources to assist throughout your college journey.
 New dates are posted each term.